fluxcd/flux-benchmark/RESULTS.md

 ### Observations

-Increasing kustomize-controller's concurrency above 10, does yell better results but the tmp dir must be in tmpfs to avoid kustomize build disk thrashing.
+Increasing kustomize-controller's concurrency above 10 does yield better results, but the `/tmp` directory must be in tmpfs to prevent the Kustomize build from disk thrashing.

 Setting `DisableStatusPollerCache` in kustomize-controller is a must when reconciling more than 100 objects in a namespace, otherwise the poller cache will fill all the available memory.

-Increasing helm-controller's concurrency above 10, does not yell better results due to Helm SDK overloading the Kubernetes OpenAPI endpoint.
+Increasing helm-controller's concurrency above 10 does not yield better results due to Helm SDK overloading the Kubernetes OpenAPI endpoint.
 Higher concurrency probably requires an HA Kubernetes control plane with multiple API replicas.